Call for a FREE Consultation: (916) 438-1819 or (800) 391-8219

 What can you do?

-For any concerns and worries about dog puncture wounds on humans, please call one of our Eason & Tambornini Sacramento dog bite lawyers, and we will assist you through the legal process.
+For any concerns and worries about dog bit puncture wounds, please call one of our Eason & Tambornini Sacramento dog bite lawyers at (916) 438-1819.
+We offer a free consultation, and we charge no upfront fees.
+You only pay if and when you win a settlement.